 Amazon S3 #

-You can query data stored on the Amazon Simple Storage Service (Amazon S3) with Starburst Enterprise platform (SEP).
-The most common usage is with the Hive connector and the dedicated configuration options for S3-access.
+You can query data stored on the Amazon Simple Storage Service (Amazon S3) with Starburst Galaxy and Starburst Enterprise platform (SEP).

 In addition, you need to store the meta data about the object storage.
 Typically this is done with AWS Glue, but you can also use your own Hive Metastore Service (HMS).